Changissnz/selfinterest/README.md

 at some individual or group, thus giving that individual or group logical justification to denounce the user of ad hominem as clearly belligerent, clearly malicious in spirit of intent.
-Self-deprecation, besides from being a strategy of indirect criticism of the other based on the other's intersection with the universal concept that they, according to the self-deprecating, have put into grotesque, perverse, and dishonest practice exclusively for their self-interest in utter contempt of all else, also acts as an illusory defense for the
+Self-deprecation, besides from being a strategy of indirect criticizing the other based on the other's intersection with the universal concept that they, according to the self-deprecating, have put into grotesque, perverse, and dishonest practice exclusively for their self-interest in utter contempt of all else, also acts as an illusory defense for the